delmic/pmtctrl-fw/README.txt

 	    libncurses5-dev libmpc-dev autoconf texinfo build-essential \
 	    libftdi-dev python-yaml zlib1g-dev libtool
 	sudo apt-get install libusb-1.0-0 libusb-1.0-0-dev

+3. On Ubuntu 16.04, you can do (and skip to step 5): sudo apt-get install gcc-arm-none-eabi

 3. Go to the GNU Tools for ARM Embedded Processors page and download the most recent tarball for Linux.
 Then extract it (including the top-level “gcc-arm-none-eabi-…” folder) into ~/development.